dianchia/DefenseTower/README.md

 You love it and you hate it.
 It brings new challenge to your game, but it brings pain to you.
 Isn't it painful to see your settlers die to raiders?

 Fear not, now you have the option to defend your base, **with tower**!

+_p.s.
+The tower can be found in workstation_

 # Multiplayer
 This mod is required on both server and client.